FixMyBerlin/fixmy.platform/README.md

     $ python manage.py exportplaystreets spielstrassen.csv

+### exportgastrosignups

+This command exports GastroSignup entries, either in CSV or GeoJSON format.
+The GeoJSON format has an additional switch that allows exporting usage areas instead of the geolocation of the entry's shop.

+The CSV format doesn't include usage areas and uploaded certificates.

+The GeoJSON format doesn't include any personal information.

+In order to export the requested usage areas in GeoJSON format into a file `gastrosignup_area.geojson`:

+    $ python manage.py exportgastrosignups --format geojson --area gastrosignup_area.geojson

 ### importsectiondetails

 Imports section details including pictures and traffic information from CSV file.
 The file is usually downloaded from S3 with `downloadfiles`.